 Caltech invites students of superior academic achievement from a select group of liberal arts colleges to apply to their 3-2 Program.
 Determination of acceptance is decided by the Caltech Upperclass Admissions Committee for students to transfer upon completion of their junior year.

 Students considering the study of law may consult with Scheherazade Mason at Bowdoin Career Planning.
 Bowdoin applicants from every major and department have been successful applicants to highly competitive law schools.
 Students will be provided guidance and assistance on all aspects of the application process.
-It is best to begin planning for law school by the beginning of junior year.
+It is best to begin planning for law school by the beginning of the junior year.
 Bowdoin Career Planning can introduce students to alumni attending law school or practicing law.
 In addition, the Career Planning library has excellent written and online resources about law schools and careers in the legal field.
 Bowdoin Career Planning also supports and assists Bowdoin alumni with the law school application process if they choose to apply in the years following graduation.